Skip to content

 • Possible time values include: s (seconds), m (minutes), h (hours), D (days), W (weeks), M (months), and Y (years).

-By default, only two full backups are retained in the backup directory.
+By default, only one full backup is retained in the backup directory.
 You can alter this behavior by adjusting the value in the following line in /opt/nimpee/conf.d/backup/duplicity-backup.conf (for example, using sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf):

 Tip

-As restore does not function properly when two full backups are present, you may want to set CLEAN_UP_VARIABLE="1" (i.e., retaining only one full backup and its increments).
+As restore does not function properly when two full backups are present, you may want to keep CLEAN_UP_VARIABLE="1" (i.e., retaining only one full backup and its increments).

 Please note that this approach has a downside – when a new full backup is created, all previous backup files will be removed from the backup directory.